nvietto/talk-ASC24/README.md

 # ASC 2024 Meeting in San Francisco

-## A Combined Theory and Data-Driven Approach to Classifying Delinquency Risk in the Future of Families and Child Well-Being Study
+## A Combined Theory Data-Driven Approach to Classifying Delinquency Risk in the Future of Families and Child Well-Being Study

 ### Session: Advancing Methodological Approaches to Biopsychosocial Research